How to hide and show controls

 2. Define your decision table

-đź’ˇThe keys in the entities should match the EntityDataStore properties.
+đź’ˇThe keys in the entities must match the properties.

 For example the EntityDataStore below has different paint types as entities with varying prices.